Entropy Stability for products of negatively curved symmetric spaces: Introduction

 Using the strong connection between the spherical volume and the minimal entropy as seen in \cite{Besson:1995aa,Besson:1996aa}, Theorem \ref{thm:intro_uniqueness of the spherical plateau solution} and the estimates in its proof are crucially used to prove Theorem \ref{thm:intro_stability of the product}.
 To prove Theorem \ref{thm:intro_uniqueness of the spherical plateau solution}, the barycenter map method for the product case developed by Connell and Farb \cite{Connell:2003aa} is adapted to our setting.
 This powerful method was used in all aforementioned fundamental results on the volume entropy.
 We also refer the readers to \cite{Connell:2003um,Connell:2003vm} for applications of the barycenter method.

 The paper is organized as follows.
 Basic notations, definitions, and fundamental theorems regarding the integral current spaces and intrinsic flat topology used in this paper are summarized in Section \ref{sec:preliminaries}.
 In Section \ref{sec:uniqueness of the spherical plateau solution}, we recall the notion of spherical Plateau problem and establish the intrinsic uniqueness of the spherical Plateau solution for products of negatively curved symmetric spaces.
 The barycenter map and the estimates appeared in this section are nontrivial adaptation of the arguments in \cite{Connell:2003aa} to the product case.
-In Section \ref{sec:stability of the product}, we prove Theorem \ref{thm:intro_stability of the product} by combining the results from Section \ref{sec:uniqueness of the spherical plateau solution} and the stability argument developed in \cite{Song:2023aa}.
+In Section \ref{sec:stability of the product}, we prove Theorem \ref{thm:intro_stability of the product} by combining the results from Section \ref{sec:uniqueness of the spherical plateau solution} and the stability argument developed in \cite{song2025entropy}.
 In Section \ref{sec:counterexample}, we construct a counterexample to the analogous stability for the negatively curved symmetric case.\\

 \textbf{Acknowledgments.} I would like to thank Antoine Song for suggesting the problem and for his invaluable guidance and support throughout this research.
 I am also grateful to Yangyang Li for helpful discussions and comments and Ben Lowe for pointing out the reference \cite{Ruan:2024aa}.
+I would also like to thank the anonymous referee for their careful reading of the manuscript and for valuable comments that improved the exposition.